The Four Seasons of Durham

 Eunice Wu

 Hello!
-My name’s Eunice and I’m a third-year psychology student from South.
+My name’s Eunice and I've recently graduated with psychology from South College.
 I’m also a first-generation university student from Hong Kong.
-As a student, I have been actively involved in societies such as PalTV and Disney Society.
-Check out my YouTube channel ‘CooKHei’ if you’d like to follow my home cooking endeavours and see what else I get up to!
+As a student, I was actively involved in societies such as PalTV and Disney Society.
+I'm now studying for a master's in London.

 Related Posts